ro-ket/ScoutAshPedigree/README.md

 Thank you for participating in the Scouting BSA, 2020 Virtual Campout and for including others throughout the country.

-Your receiving these campfire ashes based on request.
-If your receiving these ashes in error, please accept our apologies.
 Included in this mail are campfire ashes that have been carried from campfire to campfire, symbolically, since 1907.
 If you've received them in error, please discard them in your normal garbage (while they are rare, the value is in the symbolism and not the material).

 The digital Pedigree is available for download at this location https://github.com/chgray/ScoutAshPedigree